 We may share your FI to run our business.
 We may share your FI with our Affiliates.
-Vour consent to do so.
-We do not need ☐ We may share your FI to process transactions. ☐ We may share your FI to maintain your account(s). $\hfill\square$ We may share your FI to respond to court orders and legal investigations. $\hfill \square$ We may share your FI with companies that prepare our marketing materials.
+We do not need your consent to do so.

+• We may share your FI to process transactions.

+- We may share your FI to maintain your account(s). - We may share your FI to respond to court orders and legal investigations. - We may share your FI with companies that prepare our marketing materials.